Truck camper: Features & classification of truck campers

 Technically speaking, any RV that can be easily dismounted from its carrying vehicle qualifies as a truck camper.
 In Australia it is very common to see them mounted on flatbed trucks, or even on what, in North America, would be considered a car.

-The lines of definition can blur between a truck camper and a recreational vehicle with some expedition vehicles like the xpcamper or the Earthroamer.
+The lines of definition can blur between a truck camper and a recreational vehicle (RV) with some expedition vehicles like the xpcamper or the EarthRoamer.
+Truck campers are temporarily mounted, while the camper part of a RV are typically not designed to be easily removed from the vehicle it's attached to.

 Modern truck campers contain most of the amenities found in larger RV types, including refrigerators, stoves, furnaces, ovens, microwaves, bathrooms, showers, etc. Many modern truck campers utilize "slides", which are a movable sections of exterior wall, usually containing the dinette.

 Truck campers are loaded and off-loaded to a vehicle utilizing four corner jacks which enable the camper to be raised, and the truck backed up underneath.
 The camper is then secured to the vehicle with chains or spring-loaded tie-downs.

 Truck campers are a popular choice for horseback riders, fishermen, hunters, and other sportsmen as a boat or horse trailer may be easily towed.
 They facilitate camping "off-road" in relative comfort.

 A good quality truck camper can cost as much as a much larger RV.
 All the amenities have to be put into a much smaller package, and the RV has to be able to tolerate the abuse of rough roads.

 There are different classes of RVs generally labeled as truck campers: